-When it comes to buying high quality shea butter, it’s important to choose the most pure, unrefined form as these are highest in quality.
+When it comes to buying high-quality shea butter, it’s important to choose the purest, unrefined form as these are highest in quality.

 Raw unrefined shea butter is void of fragrances, additives any other added ingredients.
 This then makes it much more effective as additives can actually lessen the butter’s effects.
 It is also important to smell the butter before you purchase it as any refined version will have a chemical smell as opposed to a nutty scent.

 Once you’ve purchased your unrefined butter, be sure to store it in a cool place where the temperature doesn’t change as shea butter can easily melt into a liquid when exposed to warm temperatures.